portworx/px-dev/install_with_k8s.md

 # Portworx and Kubernetes
-Portworx PX-Lite is elastic block storage for containers.
-Deploying PX-Lite on a server with Docker turns that server into a scale-out storage node.
-This quick guide shows how to use PX-Lite to implement storage for Kubernetes pods.
+Portworx PX-Dev is elastic block storage for containers.
+Deploying PX-Dev on a server with Docker turns that server into a scale-out storage node.
+This quick guide shows how to use PX-Dev to implement storage for Kubernetes pods.

-Future versions will support launching PX-Lite through Kubernetes.
-For more on PX-Lite, see our [quick start guides](https://github.com/portworx/px-dev#install-and-quick-start-guides).
+Future versions will support launching PX-Dev through Kubernetes.
+For more on PX-Dev, see our [quick start guides](https://github.com/portworx/px-dev#install-and-quick-start-guides).

-## Using PX-Lite with Kubernetes
+## Using PX-Dev with Kubernetes
-PX-lite pools your servers capacity and is deployed as a container.
-Here is how to install PX-Lite on each server.
-We are tracking when shared mounts will be allowed within Kubernetes (K8s), which will allow Kubernetes to deploy PX-Lite.
+PX-Dev pools your servers capacity and is deployed as a container.
+Here is how to install PX-Dev on each server.
+We are tracking when shared mounts will be allowed within Kubernetes (K8s), which will allow Kubernetes to deploy PX-Dev.

-### Step 1: Run the PX-Lite container outside of Kubernetes
+### Step 1: Run the PX-Dev container outside of Kubernetes

-Run PX-Lite container using docker with following command
+Run PX-Dev container using docker with following command

 ```
 $ docker run --restart=always --name px-dev -d --net=host